Psykotikism/Mutant_Tanks/INFORMATION.md

 				// 32: Enable Chargers.
 (Only available in Left 4 Dead 2.)
 				"Special Types"				"-1"

+				// Name of the Mutant Boomer.
+				// Note: This name is only used for renaming the Mutant Boomer in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Boomer"
+				// Not Empty: Boomer's custom name
+				"Boomer Name"				"Boomer #1"

+				// Name of the Mutant Charger.
+				// Note: This name is only used for renaming the Mutant Charger in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Charger"
+				// Not Empty: Charger's custom name
+				"Charger Name"				"Charger #1"

+				// Name of the Mutant Hunter.
+				// Note: This name is only used for renaming the Mutant Hunter in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Hunter"
+				// Not Empty: Hunter's custom name
+				"Hunter Name"				"Hunter #1"

+				// Name of the Mutant Jockey.
+				// Note: This name is only used for renaming the Mutant Jockey in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Jockey"
+				// Not Empty: Jockey's custom name
+				"Jockey Name"				"Jockey #1"

+				// Name of the Mutant Smoker.
+				// Note: This name is only used for renaming the Mutant Smoker in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Smoker"
+				// Not Empty: Smoker's custom name
+				"Smoker Name"				"Smoker #1"

+				// Name of the Mutant Spitter.
+				// Note: This name is only used for renaming the Mutant Spitter in the server and checking which translation phrase to use.
+				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
+				// Note: This setting can be overridden for specific players.
+				// --
+				// Character limit: 32
+				// --
+				// Empty: "Spitter"
+				// Not Empty: Spitter's custom name
+				"Spitter Name"				"Spitter #1"

 				// The Mutant Special Infected has this many chances out of 100.0% to spawn.
 				// Note: Clones, respawned Mutant Special Infected, randomized Special Infected, and Mutant Special Infected spawned through the Mutant Special Infected menu are not affected.
 				// Note: If each enabled Mutant Special Infected has less than 100% chance of spawning, then every enabled Mutant Special Infected that has a 1% or higher chance of spawning will have an equal chance to spawn.